GET YOUR FIRST TREATMENT KIT FOR FREE get started

 • Processed snacks: Pretzels, rice cakes, chips, crackers

-• Dessert: Candy, ice cream, milk chocolate, cakes
+• Desserts: Candy, ice cream, milk chocolate, cakes

 • Dairy: Milk, cheese, yogurt